What are PIPS?

 How long are the internships?

 Placements are 3 months in duration.
-Shorter internships are less likely to provide adequate experience outside the research project environment, and longer internships could interrupt the PhD project.
+This is to ensure that the placement provides adequate experience outside the research project environment and, at the same time, does not interrupt the PhD project.
 The internship may be taken either in one three-month block or in a number of shorter blocks.
 This will depend on the preferences of the student and host organisation, as well as the type of internship.
 Internships could be hosted by more than one host organisation if this is considered appropriate.

 What types of internships are suitable?